 The lender is not responding

 Problem: Sometimes a lender might fail to get back to you after you have asked for assistance with financial hardship.
 The laws relating to the time available to a lender to make a decision about a hardship variation are complex.
 At the very least, your lender should respond to you within 21 days, either giving you a final decision or asking for more information.

-Solution: Talk to your lender to find out what timeframes it is working to.
-If you are not going to get a response within a sensible time, you can make a complaint to the Financial Ombudsman Service or Credit and Investments Ombudsman (whichever your lender is a member of).
+Solution: Talk to your lender to find out what timeframes it is working with.
+If you are not going to get a response within a sensible time, you can make a complaint to the Australian Financial Complaints Authority (AFCA).

-Of course, if legal proceedings (court action) have been issued, or your request is urgent, you need to get urgent legal advice and consider whether a complaint straight to the Financial Ombudsman Service or Credit and Investments Ombudsman (whichever your lender is a member of) is more appropriate.
+Of course, if legal proceedings (court action) have been issued, or your request is urgent, you need to get urgent legal advice and consider whether a complaint straight to the Australian Financial Complaints Authority (AFCA) is more appropriate.

 Getting the arrangement in writing

 Problem: Some lenders are reluctant to put a hardship arrangement in writing if it has been negotiated over the phone.
 Unless you’ve taken careful notes, this can make it difficult to keep track of what has been agreed to.

 Solution: The law relating to whether a lender is required to put a hardship variation in writing is complex.
 We think it is good industry practice for a lender to confirm any hardship variation in writing.
 If your lender refuses to do this upon request, seek legal advice.

 For more information about applying for hardship, go to:

 If you have loans or leases for a small business or investment purpose, you may still have rights to get your repayments changed on the basis of hardship.
 For more information go to the websites referred to above.